GenerationSoftware/pt-v5-moonwell-prize-vault-deploy-scripts/README.md

 --------------------------------------------------------------------------------

-### `aaveV3Asset`
+### `moonwellVaultAsset`

-This is the deposit asset that will be used to generate yield on Aave V3.
+This is the deposit asset that will be used to generate yield on Moonwell.

 --------------------------------------------------------------------------------